 The marchers stubbornly stayed, and rebuffed the Hoover administration's offer of train fare out of town.
 In response, Hoover decided to evict them by force.
 On July 28, in one of the most disturbing moments in the history of Washington, U.S. horse cavalry wearing gas masks and steel helmets, and backed by five tanks, descended upon the bonus marchers, scattering them and their wives and children and burning their campsites.

 What some called the Battle of Washington made a powerful impression upon soon-to-be First Lady Eleanor Roosevelt, whose husband would unseat Hoover in the fall of 1932.
-According to biographer Blanche Wiesen Cook, Mrs. Roosevelt wrote that the incident "shows what fear can make people do," and she was determined to do whatever she could to prevent such a thing from ever happening again.
+According to biographer Blanche Wiesen Cook, Eleanor wrote the incident "shows what fear can make people do," and she was determined to do whatever she could to prevent such a thing from ever happening again.

 It wouldn't be long before she got her opportunity.

-In May 1933, the marchers returned to demand their bonus and protest FDR's Economy Act, which actually had reduced what benefits they already were receiving.
+In May 1933, the marchers returned to demand their bonus and protest President Franklin D. Roosevelt's Economy Act, which actually had reduced what benefits they already were receiving.
 But this time, the veterans weren't met by bayonets.
-Instead, FDR sent adviser Louis Howe to meet with their leaders, and provided a clean campsite for them at Fort Hunt in Virginia, including sanitation and three meals each day.
-FDR, who didn't want to give veterans preference over other needy Americans, balked at paying the lump-sum bonus too.
-But according to historian Alfred B. Rollins, Jr., the President had Howe offer them a concession -- his administration would offer spots to marchers who wanted to enlist in the Civilian Conservation Corps, a public works jobs program, and the fort would be converted into a training camp for them.
-To ease the bitterness and build support for the deal, Howe and FDR decided to resort to their most persuasive asset: Eleanor Roosevelt.
+Instead, Roosevelt sent adviser Louis Howe to meet with their leaders, and provided a clean campsite for them at Fort Hunt in Virginia, including sanitation and three meals each day.
+Roosevelt, who didn't want to give veterans preference over other needy Americans, balked at paying the lump-sum bonus too.
+But according to historian Alfred B. Rollins, Jr., the President had Howe offer them a concession — his administration would offer spots to marchers who wanted to enlist in the Civilian Conservation Corps, a public works jobs program, and the fort would be converted into a training camp for them.
+To ease the bitterness and build support for the deal, Howe and Roosevelt decided to resort to their most persuasive asset: Eleanor Roosevelt.

 "I never want to see another war," the First Lady told the marchers, who interrupted her speech repeatedly with cheers, according to Cook.
 "I would like to see fair consideration for everyone, and I shall always be grateful to those who served their country.
 I hope we will never have to ask such service again."
 The veterans then accompanied her back to the car, and waved as she drove off.

-By June, about 2,600 veterans had accepted CCC jobs -- though some rejected the $1 daily wage as too meager.
-In 1936, Congress finally passed a bill authorizing early payment of the veterans' benefits, overriding FDR's veto, according to the Library of Congress website.
+By June, about 2,600 veterans had accepted CCC jobs — though some rejected the $1 daily wage as too meager.
+In 1936, Congress finally passed a bill authorizing early payment of the veterans' benefits, overriding the President's veto.
 Three million former soldiers received nearly $2 billion, which worked out to $580 per man.
-During World War II, FDR changed his position on veterans benefits, and in 1944 signed the Servicemen's Readjustment Act of 1944, which became better known as the G.I.
+During World War II, the President changed his position on veterans benefits, and in 1944 signed the Servicemen's Readjustment Act of 1944, which became better known as the G.I.
 Bill.
 The educational benefits and assistance to homebuyers and small-business entrepreneurs in the legislation helped to create a well-educated, prosperous cadre of veterans whose consumption helped make the 1950s a prosperous era.